t03i/FlatProt/README.md

 <img width="910" alt="image" src="https://github.com/ConstantinCarl/prot2d/assets/156075124/34d415d3-55be-4784-a96d-035e40fc5afe">

 FlatProt is a tool for 2D protein visualization aimed at improving the comparability of protein structures through standardized 2D visualizations.
 FlatProt focuses on creating highly comparable representations for same-family proteins.
-In this case FlatProt was used to generate comparable representatoins for 3 3FTx structures.
+In this case FlatProt was used to generate comparable representations for 3 3FTx structures.

 ## Contents